The man behind The Grueling Truth - Where Legends Speak

 Verdict – 1984, Both were legends in the amateurs, but you have to go with Whitaker here.

 Ray Leonard, this is one I do not think I have to give people a long story about.
 All boxing fans know the story of Ray Leonard and everything he accomplished.
 Leonard won all of his fights by a 5-0 decision and was head and shoulders above the competition in Montreal.
 In the final, Leonard faced the great Cuban knockout artist Andrés Aldama, who had won his first five fights all by knockout.
 Leonard won the first round, but took control of the fight in the second round when he dropped Aldama with a left to the chin and then late in the final round, he again hurt Aldama, which brought a standing eight count from the referee.
 With only a few seconds left in the final round, a Leonard combination forced another standing eight count.
 Leonard was awarded a 5–0 decision.
-I think everybody already knows what a great pro-Leonard was; he beat Duran, Hearns, and Hagler, just to names a few.
+I think everybody already knows what a great pro-Leonard was; he beat Duran, Hearns, and Hagler, just to name a few.
+Check out the best bookmakers for betting on boxing!

 Jerry Page won one of the greatest amateur fights I have ever seen and what made it even more impressive was that it delivered him a Gold Medal.
 Page went to war with Dhawee Umponmaha of Thailand and in an exciting fight came away with the victory on points, 5-0.
 Page’s professional career was very short as he only fought 15 times, finishing with a record of 11-4.